 Dehydration is a common complication when you have diarrhoea.
 Drinking eight to 10 glasses of water a day or more can help when your stools are loose (3).
 Water helps in breaking down food so your body can absorb nutrients (4).
 It also helps in softening stools for more comfortable bowel movement (4).

+Including probiotics for gut health can be a great step in the right direction.
 While we can’t avoid having bad bacteria in our gut, we can increase the presence of good bacteria.
 This can be achieved by increasing our consumption of fermented and probiotic-rich foods.
 Such foods include yogurt, kefir, kombucha, sauerkraut, pickles, miso, tempeh, kimchi, sourdough bread, and cheeses (5, 8).

 The best probiotics for gut health